-With Republicans in control of the House and Senate, and almost no known Republican support for the PFA, the legislation is not likely to make any significant legislative progress this Congress.
+With Republicans in control of the House and Senate, and almost no known Republican support for the PA, the legislation made no headway this Congress.
 In fact, since its first introduction in the 108th Congress, the House of Representatives has passed the bill twice, both times when it was controlled by Democrats, and the Senate has never voted on its merits, despite efforts to schedule the bill for a vote.
-It is unclear whether the Republican alternative will receive any attention.
+The Republican alternative, likewise, has not received attention since its introduction.

-Despite the unlikelihood of legislative action, the PFA and other proposals to improve the economic status of women by closing the gender wage gap and expanding employment opportunities are squarely in the limelight and garnering increasing congressional attention and concern during this 2016 election cycle.
+Despite the unlikelihood of legislative action, the PA and other proposals to improve the economic status of women by closing the gender wage gap and expanding employment opportunities are, again, squarely in the limelight during this 2016 election cycle.

 The ABA, which has a long history of working to eradicate discrimination in the workplace, adopted policy in 2010 that urges Congress to enact specified amendments to the EPA that would provide more effective remedies, procedures, and protections to those subjected to gender-based pay discrimination.
 The policy provides the basis for the ABA’s support for the Paycheck Fairness Act.
 While the ABA also supports efforts to improve the economic status of women in general, the ABA has not taken a position on other bills that form part of the current women’s economic agenda.